DJBrohawk/GT7-Randomizer/ReadMe.txt

 ---OTHER THOUGHTS---

-I did not include any of the dirt tracks in my Track List due to that potentially being a mess, although you can always add them to the track list yourself and add dirt-worthy cars to a custom list ;)
+I did not include any of the dirt tracks in my Track List due to that potentially being a mess.
+It wouldn't be a huge pain to add them, but you start running the risk of creating impossible races since a lot of race cars don't support dirt tires and dirt races are nearly impossible without them (remember that one tire glitch?)

-This app was inspired by ideas tossed around between myself and some the friends I've made through several GT content creators' communities, most notably EERIEISSS and Tidgney.
+This app was inspired by ideas tossed around between myself and some of the friends I've made through several GT content creators' communities, most notably EERIEISSSS and Tidgney.
 If you haven't checked them out, please do so.
 Both great fellows!

 Have fun! :)

----FUTURE IMPROVEMENTS IN VERSION 2---
+---FUTURE IMPROVEMENTS IN VERSION 3---

 I have some improvement ideas in mind

-1) Making this app not reliant on text files but rather use forms with lists and checkboxes to allow the user to include or exclude cars/tracks without manipulating text files.
-This method will allow for more accurate randomizing of weather and time of day related to the tracks themselves, since not all tracks support rain/night time racing.

-2) Adding the ability to let the user determine how many cars/track choices there are before a repeat can occur.
+1) Adding the ability to let the user determine how many cars/track choices there are before a repeat can occur.
+This would be super easy to do, I just don't know if I want to add it or not.

+2) When a random category is chosen, a list containing all the cars that fit into that category (stock, tuned is a whole other problem) appear somewhere

+3) Maybe add dirt tracks in some capacity if enough people want it